Frost-group/Frost-group.github.io/_pages/group.md

 Jack's project is in pushing the development of charge-carrier simulations in the hopping regime.
 This is most relevant for disordered organic materials, where the charges are localised as small polarons and move (relatively slowly!) in a series of thermally activated 'hops'.

-## Nicholas Siemmons (PhD Oct 2018--)

-The project which I'm working on with Nick is in using empirical molecular dynamics to understand the 'polymer battery'.

 ## Jarvist Moore Frost (PhD Imperial 2012)

 ![Photo of Jarvist wearing a red jumper.](/assets/img/JarvistMooreFrost_Feb2017_SonyA1_RedJumper_Square_250px.jpg)